open-feature/flagd/docs/quick-start.md

 Let's confirm that employees of Initech are seeing the updated variant.

-Run the following cURL command in the terminal.
+Run the following cURL command in the terminal:

 ```shell
 curl -X POST "http://localhost:8013/schema.v1.Service/ResolveString" \